randyrossi/bmc64/README.md

 From the top level dir:

 ./clean_all.sh - will clean everything
-./make_all.sh [pi2|pi3] - build everything
+./make_all.sh [pi0|pi2|pi3] - build everything

-That should make a kernel7.img for RPI2, kernel8-32.img for RPI3
+That should make a kernel.img for RPI0, kernel7.img for RPI2, kernel8-32.img for RPI3

 NOTE: There is no incremental build and the make_all.sh script will likely fail if run without a clean_all.sh before.